Stewed Lentils and Tomatoes

 1 Tbsp good red wine vinegar

 1. Heat the oil in a large saucepan.
-Add the onions and carrots and cook over medium-low heat for 8 to 10 minutes, until the onions start to brown.
+Add the onions and carrots and cook over medium-low heat for 20-30 minutes, until the onions and carrots are softened.
 Stir occasionally with a wooden spoon.